billbudge/Diagrammar/README.md

 ## Function Abstraction

-This representation lacks expressive power.
+So far this language lacks expressive power.
 We have to rebuild these graphs every time we want to create a similar function, for example cascading multiplication or logical operations instead of addition.
 To make the graph representation more powerful, any function can be abstracted.
-This adds an input value, of the same type as the function, to indicate that the function operation is imported.
+This adds an input value, of the same type as the function, to indicate that the function is merely a template and the function body is imported.
 This operation is called "opening" the function.
-This allows us to create a function that takes another function as input.
+This allows us to create a function that takes one or more other functions as input.

 <figure>
   <img src="/resources/function_abstraction.png"  alt="" title="Function Abstraction">